sonyseng/json-caching-proxy/README.md

 ```

 #### Example - using special middleware
-Bypasses the remote server and allow your own middleware to be executed:
+Bypasses the remote server and allows your own middleware to be executed:
 ```js
 let middlewareList = [
   { route: '/what', handle: (req, res, next) => res.send('what') },